Kristen Wiig: Breakthrough (2011–2016)

-2011 was a turning point in Wiig's career.
+Wiig's career had a turning point in 2011.
 The comedy Bridesmaids, which she wrote with fellow Groundlings performer Annie Mumolo, was released that spring by Universal Pictures to critical acclaim, making US$167 million in North America and US$280 million worldwide.
 In her top-billed role, she played a single woman suffering a series of misfortunes after being asked to be her best friend's maid of honor.
 The New York Times wrote: "A lanky-limbed blonde who evokes Meg Ryan stretched along Olive Oyl lines, Ms. Wiig keeps her features jumping and sometimes bunching.
-She's a funny, pretty woman, but she's also a comedian, and she's wonderfully confident about playing not nice [...]
+She's a funny, pretty woman, but she's also a comedian, and she's wonderfully confident about playing not nice ...
 Ms. Wiig, a longtime cast member of Saturday Night Live, and Ms. Mumolo, a veteran of the Los Angeles comedy troupe the Groundlings, know what female moviegoers want: honest laughs with, and not solely about, women".
 For her work in the film, Wiig was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical and the Academy Award for Best Original Screenplay.
-Her last 2011 film was the romantic comedy Friends with Kids, where she played one half of a sex-obsessed couple, opposite Bridemaids collaborator Maya Rudolph.
+Her last 2011 film was the romantic comedy Friends with Kids, where she played one half of a sex-obsessed couple, opposite Bridesmaids collaborator Maya Rudolph.
 It received positive reviews, who deemed it "sharp, shrewd, and funny", and was a success in limited release.

 In the 2010s, Wiig was a prominent figure in Hollywood, acting in leading and supporting roles.
 The little-seen dramedy Revenge for Jolly!, which premiered at the Tribeca Film Festival, was her first 2012 release.
 In the comedy Girl Most Likely, she headlined opposite Annette Bening as a playwright who stages a suicide in an attempt to win back her ex, only to wind up in the custody of her gambling-addict mother.
 Rotten Tomatoes gave it a 20% rating based on 85 reviews, with the site's consensus: "Largely witless and disappointingly dull, Girl Most Likely strands the gifted Kristen Wiig in a blandly hollow foray into scattershot sitcom territory."